- shared file folders on other computers

 View Network ConnectionsThe My Network Places task pane contains an option to "View network connections."
 Choosing this option launches the Windows Network Connections window.
 This is technically a separate feature from My Network Places.

-My Network Places - SummaryMy Network Places is a standard feature of Windows starting in Windows ME and Windows 2000.
+SummaryMy Network Places is a standard feature of Windows XP and Windows 2000.
 My Network Places allows you to find network resources.
 It also supports creating descriptively-named shortcuts for network resources.

 My Network Places can be a useful troubleshooting tool in situations where two local networked devices cannot communicate with each other.
 Resources that don't appear in the Microsoft Windows Network are likely networked improperly.
 Resources will not appear in My Network Places for any of the following reasons: